 The Rio Rancho Observer is a locally owned and operated community newspaper, dedicated to serving the city of Rio Rancho and Southern Sandoval County through the highest professional business and journalistic standards.
-The RRO is published weekly on Sundays, including holidays – and online at rrobserver.com.
+The RRO is published weekly on Thursdays, including holidays – and online at rrobserver.com.

 We are politically independent and welcome community submissions from all points of view.
 The Rio Rancho Observer is a member of the Rio Rancho Regional Chamber of Commerce, the New Mexico Press Association, the New Mexico Foundation for Open Government and the National Newspaper Association, and a supporter of the Sandoval Economic Alliance.

 Each week, our dedicated professional staff pours an enormous amount of creativity, passion and hard work into the creation of your community newspaper.
 But ultimately it is our advertisers that make the Rio Rancho Observer and rrobserver.com possible.
 So, please tell them you saw them in the RRO!

 Tracy Goldizen is the editor of the Rio Rancho Observer.
 She has more than 15 years of experience in journalism, including writing and photography as well as serving as the editor of several magazine publications before joining the Rio Rancho Observer staff.
 Her work has won several awards in Iowa.

 Gary Herron moved to New Mexico from Michigan in 1975 and quickly assimilated into the Land of Enchantment.His journalism career began at the Valencia County News-Bulletin in November 1979.
 He also has worked in the KOB-TV newsroom and spent more than a decade in radio.
 He started at the Observer in May 2000, and has thoroughly enjoyed covering high school sports and writing about the people in Rio Rancho ever since.